Second Temple period: Aftermath

-Jewish presence in the region significantly dwindled after the failure of the Bar Kokhba revolt.
+Jewish presence in Judaea significantly dwindled after the failure of the Bar Kokhba revolt.
 Nevertheless, there was a continuous small Jewish presence and Galilee became its religious center.
 Jewish communities also continued to reside in the southern Hebron Hills and on the coastal plain.
 The Mishnah and part of the Talmud, central Jewish texts, were composed during the 2nd to 4th centuries CE in Tiberias and Jerusalem.
 Over the next centuries, more Jews emigrated to flourishing communities in the Diaspora.
 Others remained in the Land of Israel, and some converted to Christianity.
 Jewish historians occasionally refers to this time period, which corresponds with the world's late antiquity, as the Rabbinic or Talmudic period.

 After the destruction of the Second Temple, Judaism separated into a linguistically Greek and a Hebrew / Aramaic sphere.
 The theology and religious texts of each community were distinctively different.
 Hellenized Judaism never developed yeshivas to study the Oral Law.
 Rabbinic Judaism (centered in the Land of Israel and Babylon) almost entirely ignores the Hellenized Diaspora in its writings.
-Hellenized Judaism eventually disappeared as its practitioners assimilated into Greco-Roman culture, leaving a strong Rabbinic eastern Diaspora with large centers of learning in Babylon.
+It is unknown whether Hellenized Judaism ultimately vanished as its adherents assmiliated into the Christianized Greco-Roman society, or if it persisted as a distinct, bible-oriented community that later affected the development of Karaite Judaism.

 By the first century, the Jewish community in Babylonia, to which Jews were exiled after the Babylonian conquest as well as after the Bar Kokhba revolt in 135 CE, already held a speedily growing population of an estimated one million Jews, which increased to an estimated two million between the years 200 CE and 500 CE, both by natural growth and by immigration of more Jews from the Land of Israel, making up about one-sixth of the world Jewish population at that era.